Monsaiaung/Covid_Comorbidities/README.md

 ## Hypothesis
 Main Hypothesis: Individuals with comorbidities die more from covid than those with no known health issues.

+Alternative Hypothesis: Individuals with comorbidities die less from covid than those with no known health issues.

+Null hypothesis: There isn't enough evidence to support individuals with comorbidities die more or less than those with no known health issues.

 ## Technologies
 A brief description of the technologies we're using: